 You can configure your FANUC control to count on any M code Except M98 and M99.
 If your machine is double counting you can use these steps to remove extra part count M codes or isolate to just the part count macro.

-2.)
-Change parameter 6700 bit 0 (Furthest bit to right) to 1 (on)
+2. Change parameter 6700 bit 0 (The furthest bit to the right) to 1 (on)

 3. Change parameter 6710 to the M code you would like to increment the part count

-4.)
-6700 bit 0 dictates 0 = count on M2, M30 or an M code specified by parameter 6710 or 1= only count on M code specified by parameter 6710
+6700 bit 0 = count on M2, M30 or an M code specified by parameter 6710 or 1= only count on M code specified by parameter 6710

 6710 = M code to count on - this can be any available M code except M98 and M99

-5.)
-System may need reboot for parameter changes to take place.
+5. The control may need reboot for parameter changes to take place.